PhineasGreene/briefmarkup/readme.txt

-Run compilebrief.bat <file> to compile a marked up brief into a pdf.
+Run compilebrief.bat <filename> to compile a marked up brief into a pdf.
+Do not include file extension (.txt) in filename.
-Example of markup in /examplebrief.txt.
-Contact me: phineasgreene@outlook.com
+Example of markup: /examplebrief.txt.
+Example of compiled: /examplebrief.pdf Contact me: phineasgreene@outlook.com